flyingferret/seat-whtools/README.md

 ![SeAT](http://i.imgur.com/aPPOxSK.png)
 # WH-Tools

-## This package is intended to for development of WH-Tools utilising SeAT
+## This package is intended to contain tools that are of benefit to wormhole coporations.
+And is a work in progress.
 Curently this is a WIP based on SeAT found [here](https://github.com/eveseat/seat).